richforest0506/xcel-react-sass/README.md

 ## Description

-A landing page made using React & SCSS.
+A landing page made using React & Sass.

 ### Technologies